Practise Pilates from the comfort of your own home by joining one of my live online classes via Zoom.

-- Where possible I will suggest some general adaptations and alternatives that might be more appropriate for certain people.
+Where possible I will suggest some general adaptations and alternatives that might be more appropriate for certain people.

-- The class is not recorded.
+To protect your privacy, the class is not recorded.
 It happens in real-time then is gone forever.

 What you will need to get the most from the session

 - A laptop or tablet or quite a few people use a smartphone.